-If your team had a magic genie, 🧞 what would they wish for?
+If your agile team had a magic genie, 🧞 what would they wish for?
 New tech?
-Time to socialize?
+Time to socialize during online meetings?
 Opportunities for professional development?

-When your team doesn't have to worry about what is holding them back, the possibilities are endless.
-A Wishes, Risks, Appreciations, Puzzles (“WRAP”) project retrospective gives your team the opportunity to inspect itself from different perspectives by focusing on what could be possible if there was a magic genie taking action to make their wishes a reality.
+When your team doesn't have to worry about what is holding them back, the possibilities for continuous improvement are endless.
+A Wishes, Risks, Appreciations, Puzzles (“WRAP”) sprint retrospective gives agile teams the opportunity to inspect themselves from different perspectives by focusing on what could be possible if there was a magic genie making their wishes a reality.

-Use a technique the team has likely never used before
+Use a retrospective technique the team has likely never used before

-Gain insights into different aspects of your team's work and communication practices
+Gain insights into your team's work and communication practices

-Before the retrospective meeting begins, the facilitator or project leader selects this technique from the options in Retrium's retrospective exercises toolbox.
+Before the retrospective meeting begins, the facilitator selects this retrospective template from the options in Retrium's creative technique library.

-To start the retrospective the facilitator should explain how this retrospective format works and set the team's expectation for how long the retrospective should take (30-60 minutes, depending on the size of the team).
+To start, the retrospective facilitator should explain how this format works and set the team's expectation for how long the agile retrospective session should take (usually a 30-60 minute period of time, depending on the size of the team).
 Make sure the entire team is aware of the procedures and everyone feels comfortable moving forward before going on to the next step.
-Finally, some teams help set the tone and intention for the retrospective meeting by sharing the Retrospective Prime Directive before getting started.

 Now it's time for discovery!
-During this next step, the participants write down their own original ideas in response to the questions:
+During this brainstorming session, the participants write down their own original ideas in response to the questions:

 • What do you wish could happen?